tarun-iitb/U2fusion/README2.md

 ---

-### 🛠️ Step 2: Apply the Required Modifications
+### 🔁 Step 2: Replace Model Architecture Files with CAViT Versions

-#### 1. Create a Custom Exp File

-* Path: `/exps/example/custom`
-* If you're using the `yolox-l` model, copy and modify the provided `yolox_l.py` file.
+To activate the class-aware transformer logic:

+1. Replace the following files from this repository:

+   * `yolox/models/network_blocks.py` → contains the **Class-Aware Transformer Layer**
-* Update the following in the file:
+   * `yolox/models/darknet.py` → integrates the transformer into the backbone pipeline

-  * Dataset paths
-  * Number of epochs
-  * Number of classes
-  * Input/output settings

-#### 2. Update Dataset Class Names

-* Path: `/yolox/data/datasets/coco_classes.py`
-* Replace the class list with your own dataset’s class names.

-#### 3. (Optional) Replace Evaluator File for Class-wise AP @ IoU 50

-* Path: `/yolox/evaluators/coco_evaluator.py`
-* Replace it with a custom version from your own YOLOX repo if you want detailed per-class AP at IoU 0.50.

-#### 4. Modifying the Architecture (if needed)

-* Path: `/yolox/models`
-* You can change or extend the model architecture here (e.g., modify ViT integration), similar to how it is done in the original YOLOX.
+   * `yolox/models/pafpn.py` → connects ViT to the FPN appropriately

+These replacements **introduce class-aware attention** and retain compatibility with the rest of the YOLOX pipeline.

 ---

-### ✅ All Other Steps Are Same as YOLOX

-You can follow the standard YOLOX procedures for:

-* Dataset preparation
+### ⚙️ Step 3: Create a Custom Exp File

+1. Navigate to: `/exps/example/custom/`
+2. Copy and rename the default `yolox_l.py` or another variant you prefer.
+3. Modify:

+   * `num_classes`: Total number of classes in your dataset
+   * `data_dir`, `train_ann`, `val_ann`: Your dataset paths
-* Training
+   * `max_epoch`, `input_size`, `test_size`: Training hyperparameters
-* Evaluation
-* Exporting models

-Refer to the original [YOLOX documentation](https://github.com/Megvii-BaseDetection/YOLOX) for complete instructions.
+   * `exp_name`: For uniquely identifying your experiment

+> ✅ The CAViT transformer is internally initialized from this file.

 ---

+### 🏷️ Step 4: Update Dataset Class Names

+Edit `/yolox/data/datasets/coco_classes.py` to include your own list of class names.

+---

+### 🔍 Optional: Replace Evaluator for Class-wise AP @ IoU 50

+To analyze **per-class AP at IoU=0.50**, you may replace `/yolox/evaluators/coco_evaluator.py` with a custom evaluator supporting class-wise breakdowns.

+---

+## 🧠 CAViT Architectural Highlights

+**Class-Aware Vision Transformer (CAViT)** modifies the transformer block with:

+* 🔁 **Class-Specific Attention Modulation**
+  Learns `class_weights` and uses a projection layer (`class_proj`) to compute spatial class attention.

+* 🧮 **Weighted Class Attention**
+  Focuses attention on regions likely belonging to specific classes.

+* 🧩 **Class-Aware Bias Modulation**
+  Adjusts attention output using class-specific cues to improve discrimination.

+* 🧼 **Pre-Normalization**
+  Applies layer normalization before MHSA and FFN for stable learning.

+* 🧪 **Dropout Regularization**
+  Helps reduce overfitting—especially beneficial in class-imbalanced datasets.

+---

-## 🧪 Example Training and Evaluation Commands
+## 🧪 Training and Evaluation

-### ▶️ Training Script
+### ▶️ Training

 ```bash
 export PYTHONPATH="${PYTHONPATH}:/mnt/Users/tarun_kumar_/KD-YOLOX-ViT" && \